-I am a business woman, a single mom, and an aspiring writer of nonsense and dreams.
+I am a avid reader, single mom, disabled superwoman (I don't wear a cape it gets stuck in my wheelchair wheels), and an aspiring writer of nonsense and dreams.
 I hold a BA in English Literature and an MS in Psychology with a concentration in Industrial/Organizational Psychology.
-I have worked in the student travel industry for almost 20 years and enjoy working with students as they discover the world around them through travel, competition, and performance.
+I have worked in the student travel industry for almost 20 years and enjoy working with students as they discover the world around them through music, travel, competition, and performance.
 While I love what I do, I have been a writer for as long as I can remember.
 Weaving stories, creating characters, and getting a reaction from those I have shared my work with excites me.
 It's with that excitement that I move on to the next chapter in my life and share my passion.

 For me sharing my work is scary but necessary for my growth as a writer.
 I hope you enjoy my dreams and creations.
 They are not for everyone, but they are mine, and that they may bring someone else pleasure is inspiring.